I’m about to show you a side of Japan you’ve probably never seen.

 Now hold your horses, before you run off to plan your Shikoku adventure, here’s some friendly advice!
 Shikoku is so elusive, tucked away amongst the mountains and valleys so getting around might not be as easy as it seems.

 We suggest renting a car with a driver and he’ll double up as your friendly neighbourhood guide to give you true insider tips on the area.
-But to make sure your trip is completely fuss-free we’d recommend leaving everything up to Anabuki travel
+But to make sure your trip is completely fuss-free we’d recommend leaving everything up to Anabuki travel!

 They’ll plan everything down to the last detail so you don’t even have to lift a finger.